web-auth/doc/deep-into-the-framework/attestation-and-metadata-statement.md

         request_factory: 'my.psr17.request_factory'
 ```

 If you have some troubles when validating Android SafetyNet Attestation Statement, this may be caused by the leeway of the server clocks or the age of the statement.
-You can modify the default values as follow:
+You can modify the default values as follows:

 ```yaml
 webauthn: